Fernando Filoni: Prefect of the Congregation for the Evangelization of Peoples

 On 10 May 2011, Pope Benedict XVI appointed Filoni Prefect of the Congregation for the Evangelization of Peoples, the Vatican department in charge of administering mission territories, in succession to Ivan Cardinal Dias, who had reached retirement age and had health problems.
 La Nazione remarked that to be reassigned after only four years as Substitute was unusual and speculated that Filoni had been moved because of a "stormy" relationship with Bertone.

 The Holy See announced on 6 January 2012 that he would be created a cardinal on 18 February.
 He was created Cardinal-Deacon of Nostra Signora di Coromoto.
 On 24 April 2012 Filoni was made a member of the Congregation for the Doctrine of the Faith, Congregation for the Oriental Churches, and the Congregation for Catholic Education.
 On 24 November 2012 he was appointed a member of the Pontifical Council for Legislative Texts.
 Filoni took part in the 2013 conclave that elected Pope Francis, and was considered to be a papabile, or possible candidate to be elected pope.

 Based on his work with the people of Iraq, Filoni wrote The Church in Iraq.

 Pope Francis raised him to the rank of Cardinal Bishop effective 28 June 2018.

 Pope Francis named Cardinal Luis Antonio Tagle to succeed Filoni as Prefect of the Congregation on 8 December 2019.

-Filoni was a cardinal elector in the 2025 papal conclave that elected Pope Leo XIV.
+Filoni was a cardinal elector in both the 2013 and the 2025 papal conclave that elected Pope Francis and Pope Leo XIV respectively.
+He lost this status after his 80th birthday on 15 April 2026.